nunobrum/spicelib/doc/modules/run_simulations.rst

 special class called ``ProcessCallback`` and :underline:`very importantly`, all the code used to prepare and launch the simulation should be inside a ``if __name__ == "__main__":`` clause.

-The reason for this is that since the module is going to be imported two times, first by the python.exe __main__ function and multiple times after by python processes searching for ProcessCallback subclass.
+The reason for this is that since the module is going to be imported two times, first by the python __main__ function and multiple times after by python processes searching for ProcessCallback subclass.
 The equivalent of the previous code using processes looks like this.